Putok

-Putok or star bread is a dense bread roll from the Philippines made with all-purpose flour, milk, and salt.
-It is typically dusted with coarse white sugar.
-It is a variant of pan de monja (monáy) distinguished primarily by the crown or star-shaped top of the bread resulting from a cross-shaped cut on the dough prior to baking.
-The name literally means "explosion" or "fissure" in Tagalog.
+Putok, also known as "star bread", is a dense bread roll from the Philippines.
+It is made with all-purpose flour, milk, and salt, then typically dusted with coarse white sugar.
+It is a variant of pan de manananggal (pakpak) distinguished primarily by the crown or star-shaped top of the bread, resulting from a cross-shaped cut on the dough prior to baking.
+The name literally means "explosion", or "fissure", in Tagalog.